AnnaWegmann/annawegmann.github.io/index.md

 ![drawn Anna research](./assets/images/me_blue_research.PNG){: style=" float: middle; height: 150px; " .align-center}

 I am studying language variation (e.g., how people say something as opposed to what they say) and online discussions.
 Questions I am interested in include: Do people talk in a, to them, specific *style*?
-How does style or phrasing affect the course of a conversation?
-What are markers of a "good" conversation?
-Can we facilitate more constructive online discussions?
-And many more ...
+How does style or phrasing affect a conversation?
+Is it possible to facilitate constructive online discussions? ...

 Discourse topics I am especially interested in are those where the participating parties have conflicting interests.
 This can be topics like climate change, pensions or the corona virus.